adelynclemmer/adelynclemmer/README.md

 # Hi, I'm Adelyn!

-I'm a student at the University of Notre Dame studying Finance and Global Affairs.
+I'm a student at the University of Notre Dame studying Finance and Global Affairs with a Data Science minor.
+I am particularly interested in global development and entrepreneurship, so I hope to develop future projects displaying trends and patterns in small buisness investment abroad.

 ## About Me
-- 🎓 Currently taking Introduction to Data Science
+- 🎓 Currently pursuing a Data Science minor
-- 🌱 Learning Python, pandas, and data visualization
+- 🌱 Skills: Python Learning: pandas, and data visualization
 - 📫 How to reach me: aclemmer@nd.edu
+- 🤔 I’m looking for help with project development/ idea generation

 ## Interests
 - Global development and emerging markets